mdeaves/robug-blog/content/posts/suspension-design.md

 The industry standard is a **3-point articulated pendulum joint**: a spherical plain bearing with a link connecting two points above it.
 The link locks out pitch while allowing roll.
 You can see one in action [here](https://www.youtube.com/watch?v=ADfKm_Ml35I).

-For the prototype, I'm planning to build something similar using a trailer hitch ball and a tie rod with heim joints at each end.
+For the prototype, I'll likely build something similar using a trailer hitch ball and a tie rod with heim joints at each end.

 But that's a topic for another post.